Epstein accuser says lack of transparency from Trump administration hurts victims

 Phillips: I think there's more powerful people on that list than President Trump.

 This digital article was edited by Obed Manuel.
 Majd Al-Waheidi contributed.
-The radio version was produced by Lilly Quiroz and Julie Depenbrock.
+The radio version was edited by Alice Woelfle and produced by Lilly Quiroz and Lindsay Totty.

 Copyright 2025 NPR